Peregrine Falcon Cam

 The Cathedral of Learning at the University of Pittsburgh has hosted a pair of Peregrine Falcons since 2002, when “Dorothy” began nesting here with a tiercel (male falcon) named “Erie.”
 In the fall of 2007, after Erie disappeared, another male (“Erie II”, or “E2”) showed up.
 Dorothy fledged a total of 22 chicks in seven years with Erie and another 20 chicks with E2.
 Her last nesting attempt, in 2015 at age 17, which is very old for a Peregrine Falcon, was unsuccessful.
 In November 2015 a new female, “Hope,” appeared at the nest box with E2.

-Hope’s arrival at the Cathedral of Learning followed several years of trying unsuccessfully to nest at the Tarentum Bridge (about 12 miles away as the falcon flies).
+Hope arrived at the Cathedral of Learning from the Tarentum Bridge (about 12 miles away as the falcon flies), where she had raised several chicks.
 Hope’s initial mate at the Cathedral was E2, succeeded by “Terzo” when E2 died in March 2016.

 Hope nested at the Cathedral of Learning for four seasons, 2016 through 2019, during which time she exhibited very abnormal behavior.
 She displayed aggression toward her chicks, and out of 16 hatched eggs, only 8 lived to fledge.
 We, and the experts we have consulted, have no explanation for Hope’s highly unusual behavior.